compono/idibu-api/UPP/partner-ad-manager.md

 # Introduction
-Along with the [Universal Posting Page](https://github.com/oneworldmarket/idibu-api/tree/master/UPP), idibu also provides an AdManager.
+Alongside the [Universal Posting Page](https://github.com/oneworldmarket/idibu-api/tree/master/UPP), idibu provides a simple to use 'Admanager' interface which can also be fully styled using CSS to compliment the job posting funtionality and sit nativley within the partner platform.

+The Admanager is an iframe-ready tool which allows the end-user to efficiently manage an individual job ad across all boards/destinations that it was orginally posted to.

+Here's an example of the core functionality, which allows for reposting, quick repost (refresh), and deletion of the selected advert:

 ![image](https://www.idibu.com/images/stories/Portal_logos/aoadmanager.png)

-This is an iframe-ready tool that allows to manage a selected job.
-It will not show the status of all of the ads - just one selected.
-To ensure convenient usage, **please make sure to always keep Job Reference unique across all adverts (jobs) on each account**!
+Please note, Admanager does not show the status of **all** of the ads posted by any given customer, just the one selected.
+In most cases, the Admanager is made accessible to the recruiter alongside the 'Post Jobs' tab in the partner's UI.
+To ensure correct usage, **please ensure Job References remain unique across all adverts (jobs) on each account**.

 # Functionality
 ## Indicators